 These lease contracts relate mostly to low value assets.
 The resulting future minimum rental commitments are not material as of December 31, 2021.

 5.3.2.3.
-Commitments to purchase property, plant and equipment
+Commitments to purchase property, plant and equipment cooperating with the relevant authorities.

 Commitments to purchase property, plant and equipment amounted to €21.4 million as of December 31, 2021.